 In the initial years of the Program there will be particular emphasis on attracting women to the Fellowships.
 Nonetheless, all aspects of the BBLP will be designed for men and women, who have demonstrated leadership potential, and who are open-minded, passionate, brave, and bold— to arm them with an education, a network, and a broad array of tools to address the needs of successful modern societies.

+fellowship housed at the Mason Program of HKS for mid-career scholars.
 ClassACT believes that a residential, academic experience at Harvard offers opportunities not only for exposure to guidance and challenge from teachers and peers, but also the social immersion that creates lasting relationships.
-The Pilot Program for the BBLP will start in 2018 with a one-year fellowship housed at the Mason Program of HKS for mid-career scholars.
-We are studying additional fellowship models.

-During the Pilot Program options may include shorter joint initiatives with Benazir Bhutto’s other alma mater, Oxford University, as well as other leadership initiatives, such as the Eisenhower Fellowships.
+Pilot Program options may include shorter joint initiatives with Benazir Bhutto’s other alma mater, Oxford University, as well as other leadership initiatives, such as the Eisenhower Fellowships.

-The Associate Program: Scholars studying in Harvard graduate programs who come from these regions and whose goals are aligned with the principles of this program will be invited to participate in the Benazir Bhutto Leadership Program as Associates.
-Associates will provide advice to shape the BBLP and help build a larger network of leaders, while at Harvard and later, in the field.
-They, like the Fellows, will have access to the Co-curricular program of BBLP.
+The Associate Program: Scholars studying in Harvard graduate programs who come from these regions and whose goals are aligned with the principles of this program have been and will be invited to participate in the Benazir Bhutto Leadership Program as Associates.
+Associates provide advice to shape the BBLP and help build a larger network of leaders, while at Harvard and later, in the field.
+They, like the Fellows, are part of the BBLP Network and will have access to the Mentor/Advisor program of BBLP.
 The Associates Program will provide collegiality, intellectual capital, and support to Fellows and Associates alike.
+ClassACT aims to add eight to ten new Associates per year, resulting in growing a community of Associates and Fellows quickly during the start-up phase.

-ClassACT’s proposal for this effort is unusual.
-We view this diversified program as a start-up of a highly innovative venture.
-We have launched the Associates, Co-curricular, and Public Education programs, and in 2018, the BBLP will be financially supporting its first fellow(s).
-It is ClassACT’s goal to add eight to ten new Associates per year.
-This will result in growing a community of Associates and Fellows quickly during the start-up phase.
+ClassACT views this diversified program as a start-up of a highly innovative venture.
+We have launched the Associates, the Network, Mentor/Advisor, and Public Education programs, and in Fall 2018, the BBLP will be financially supporting its first fellow(s).